m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/metrics/functional-test/percentage.md

 title: Percentage Metrics
 sidebar_label: Percentage Metrics
 ---
+import { ReferencesIndex } from '@site/src/components/References';

 ## Introduction
-Percentage-based metrics quantify evaluation results as proportions or rates, representing the share of successful, applied, or authentic outputs relative to all generated samples.
-They are frequently used in program repair, robustness evaluation, and generative authenticity assessment to provide interpretable success ratios.
+Percentage-based metrics quantify evaluation outcomes as proportions or rates, expressing the share of successful, applicable, or authentic outputs relative to all evaluated samples.
+These metrics appear widely in software engineering tasks—especially program repair, robustness evaluation, and generative model analysis—because they provide interpretable ratios that summarize how often a system behaves correctly or reliably.

 ## Key Metrics

 ### 1. %Resolved
-Measures the proportion of tasks correctly fixed by a model in program repair benchmarks such as SWE-bench and SWE-bench Lite.
+Used in program-repair benchmarks such as *SWE-bench* and *SWE-bench Lite*, %Resolved measures the proportion of problems for which the generated patch passes all tests.
 $$
 \%Resolved = \frac{N_{resolved}}{N_{total}} \times 100
 $$
-It reflects execution-based functional success—whether the generated patch resolves all failing tests.
+This metric captures functional correctness, as a task is only counted as resolved when all target behaviors are satisfied.

 ### 2. %Apply
-Indicates the applicability of generated patches or code edits.
+Represents the proportion of generated patches that can be applied without breaking compilation or dependencies.
 $$
 \%Apply = \frac{N_{applicable}}{N_{total}} \times 100
 $$
-Used to track if candidate fixes can be integrated without breaking compilation or dependencies.

-### 3. %Breaking Resolved / %Partially Resolved
-Represents finer-grained repair success, differentiating between fully and partially fixed issues.
-Useful for analyzing intermediate improvements in patch quality.
+It reflects structural validity and integration feasibility, distinguishing syntactically valid patches from those that cannot be applied.

-### 4. Drop%
+### 3. Drop%
-Adopted in ReCode (2024), Drop% quantifies robustness degradation — the proportion of performance lost under perturbation.
+In robustness evaluation—such as *ReCode* and *CodeFort*—Drop% quantifies the relative performance degradation under semantic-preserving perturbations.
 $$
 Drop\% = \frac{Score_{baseline} - Score_{perturbed}}{Score_{baseline}} \times 100
 $$
+This metric is used to report robustness drop rates, particularly under code-syntax perturbations that strongly affect code-generation models.

-### 5. AuthPct (Percentage of Authentic Samples)
+### 4. AuthPct (Percentage of Authentic Samples)
-Used in generative image or text models (CIFAR10, ImageNet1k, FFHQ, LSUN-Bedroom).
-Measures how many outputs are classified as authentic or human-like by a discriminator.
+Derived from generative-model evaluation literature, including large-scale perceptual studies, AuthPct measures the proportion of generated samples classified as authentic or realistic by a discriminator or by human-aligned evaluators.
 $$
 AuthPct = \frac{N_{authentic}}{N_{generated}} \times 100
 $$
+It captures perceptual realism: how often generated images (or text/code variants) resemble genuine samples from the target distribution.

 ## Interpretation
-Percentage metrics provide direct interpretability and task-specific flexibility:
+Percentage metrics provide directly interpretable, task-specific measures of model performance:

-- In software repair, %Resolved reflects the model’s functional reliability.
-- In robustness testing, Drop% captures resilience under noise or perturbations.
+- In *software repair*, %Resolved indicates functional reliability, while %Apply measures whether outputs can even be used.
+- In *robustness evaluation*, Drop% quantifies how severely perturbations degrade performance.
-- In generative evaluation, AuthPct represents realism or fidelity.
+- In *generative evaluation*, AuthPct reflects the realism and authenticity of produced samples.

-They are complementary to absolute metrics like Accuracy or BLEU, since they express performance as a relative share, easily comparable across tasks and datasets.
+Because these metrics express outcomes as ratios, they facilitate comparison across heterogeneous tasks, datasets, and models, complementing absolute metrics such as accuracy or distance-based similarity scores.

-## References in Database
+## References
-- 14, 27, 67
+- <ReferencesIndex ids={['14']} />: Jimenez et al. (2023).
+SWE-bench: A Benchmark for Systematic Evaluation of Code Generation Systems.
+- <ReferencesIndex ids={['27']} />: Zhang et al. (2024).
+CodeFort: Robust Training for Code Generation Models.
+EMNLP Findings 2024.
+- <ReferencesIndex ids={['67']} />: Stein et al. (2023).
+Exposing Flaws of Generative Model Evaluation Metrics and Their Unfair Treatment of Diffusion Models.
+NeurIPS 2023.